BPO vs KPO: Which one is better for your business?

 - Nearshore outsourcing.
 This type of outsourcing is when a company subcontracts to an outsourcing provider that is based in a neighboring country.

 - Offshore outsourcing.
 It is when a company delegates business functions to a BPO provider located in a faraway – or offshore – country.
 One example of this is when US companies offshore services in Asia, specifically to the Philippines.

 In general, companies farm out BPO services mainly for their back-office or front-office operations.
 A lot of organizations also outsource not just one but several business functions all at once.

 Like in most cases, companies that delegate their HR functions to a third party also include their payroll processes.

 Over the years, BPO sectors have expanded the services they offer.
 Below we have outlined the services to which these outsourcing providers specialize on:

-Back office is a part of the company that involves administrative and support roles that are not client-facing.
-Back office outsourcing services include procurement, receivables, collection, credit and debit card processing.
+The back office is a part of the company that involves administrative and support roles that are not client-facing.
+Back office outsourcing services include procurement, receivables, collection, and credit and debit card processing.

-Customer service is the method of providing assistance to customers before, during and after they have made a transaction.
-Customer service functions include inbound and outbound call, customer support, appointment scheduling, email services and quality assurance.
+Customer service is the method of providing assistance to customers before, during, and after they have made a transaction.
+Customer service functions include inbound and outbound calls, customer support, appointment scheduling, email services, and quality assurance.

 It may also include payment & order processing, customer feedback, surveys, and warranty administration.